 - 2(A).
 At all QMA events, the Host Club and the Race Director for the event will clearly identify the responsibilities and authorities of the Head Judge and Chief Flag Person selected for the event. - 2(B).
 All QMA race events shall have one person to read the clock along with someone to verify the reading during qualifying, and during the races, have a minimum of three experienced scorers, preferably five, for writing down each individual lap.
 QMA scoring procedures will be followed at all events. - 2(C).
 In addition to current scoring procedures, Clubs may use electronic scoring.
 Electronic scoring system is preferred, but not required at Grand National Events.
-It is recommended that the location of transponder pin will be 42 inches from the front bumper to the center of the transponder pin.
-The entire transponder must fall between 40 inches minimum to 44 inches maximum, either left or right side, no greater than 6 inches from bottom of frame rail to top of the transponder within the nerf bar.
+No portion of the transponder will be less than 40 inches back as measured from the front bumper, either left or right side, no greater than 6 inches from the bottom of the bottom frame rail to top of the transponder body.
 (If not in proper location, after qualifying or racing, it is a DQ offense at the scales). - 2(D).
 It will be the responsibility of the Host Club that is hosting a National Event approved by QMA to:

-- 2(D)(1).
-Provide fuel or designate a fuel station for midgrade gasoline to be purchased by the participants. - 2(D)(2).
+2(D)(1).
+Provide fuel or designate a fuel station for midgrade gasoline to be purchased by the participants.

+- 2(D)(2).
 See that the Regional Technical Committee Person or other Technical Person trained or approved by QMA, to be in charge of or supervise inspections of fuel samples. - 2(E).
 Fuel will be tested against a sample obtained by the host club each day.
 At National Tech Director discretion, after fueling, the tank may be sealed.
 This seal will not be tampered with or broken.
 If seal is broken or no seal, car will be disqualified.
 When more fuel is needed, officials will break the seal and reseal.
 Drivers cannot be in the car during fueling. - 2(F).
 Permanent speed breakers will be installed at tracks holding QMA races.
 They are to be installed as instructed in track construction document.
 No car will be disqualified for hitting breakers. - 2(G).
-All clubs that are hosting a Grand National Event will have their track records open.
+All clubs that are hosting a Grand National Event will have their track records open. - 2(H).

-2(H).
 QUALIFYING FEES: